Cars purchased for commercial purposes

 If I try to claim VAT on the purchase of car for business purposes is this likely to be challenged?

-Can VAT be claimed back for any other expenses in relation to the use of fleet cars?
+Can VAT be claimed back for any other expenses?

-Other than fuel restrictions do not apply for the claiming back of VAT of any other expenses incurred during the use of fleet cars such as repairs, maintenance or aftermarket additions.
-However, the expenditure incurred for any of these expenses must be met by the business and must also have a business use.
+You can claim for other expenses such as repairs, maintenance and off street parking; however, the expenditure incurred for any of these expenses must be met by the business and must also have a business use.

 Cars purchased for private purposes